-Not because it’s boring (hopefully) but because recent studies have shown that only 5% of readers who start reading an online article finish it, and 38% of readers fail to get beyond the first couple of paragraphs!
+Not because it’s boring (hopefully) but because recent studies have shown that on 5% of readers who start reading an online article finish it, and 38% of readers fail to get beyond the first couple of paragraphs!
 In an age of continuous distractions, many find it hard to maintain focus, with the average attention span just 8 seconds long (shorter than a goldfish)!
 This can have serious impacts on our performance in both work and personal lives.

 So if you’re still with me, here are 10 techniques to help you develop a longer attention span and maintain focus:

 Meditation: focus is like a muscle, it must be trained regularly to build its strength.
 Regular meditation has been proven to dramatically increase the length of the attention span.
 Using your preferred type of meditation (read our earlier article on the different types of meditation) aim to steadily increase time you aim to hold concentration for;

 Be mindful: while often regarded as a type of meditation in its own right, mindfulness has taken off in recent years due to its ability to be practised throughout the day, allowing you to be ‘in the moment’.
 This has been shown to increase focus, happiness and even improve relationships through more active listening;